-Any applicant who passed EDRA Part 1 before applying for EDRA Part 2 must also meet the following prerequisites (there is no time limitation between the Part 1 and the Part 2):
+Any applicant who passed the Diploma Part 1 examination before applying for Part 2 must also meet the following prerequisites (there is no time limitation between the Part 1 and the Part 2):

-- 1. The candidate have to apply for the EDRA Part 2 exam only after successfully passed the EDRA Part 1 exam.
-Once accepted, the applicant must pay for the examination in order to finalise the application. - 2.
-EDRA Part 2 exam is now divided to two sections.
-Section A (clinical scenario discussion) is held online and Section B (practical) is examined on site.
-Practical exam is organised during the ESRA Annual Congress and other ESRA events.
+- 1. The candidate has to apply for the Diploma Part 2 examination only after successfully passing the Part 1 examination.
+Once accepted, the applicant must pay for the examination in order to finalise theor application. - The Part 2 exam is now divided to two sections.
+Section A (clinical scenario discussion) that is held either on site or online (this is announced for each exam) and Section B (practical) is examined on site only.
+The practical exam is organised during the ESRA Annual Congress and other ESRA events.
 Visit ESRA website for more information. - 3.
-The candidate can choose which section of the EDRA Part 2 exam he/she would like to sit first. - 4.
+The candidate can choose which section of the Part 2 exam he/she would like to sit first. - 4.
 In order to progress to the other section of the exam, the candidate must pass the relevant section with at least 3 points.
+In order to pass EDRA Part 2 exam a total of at least 7 points is required for section A and B, of which only one score "borderline" is allowed.
 For more information about the scoring system see separate document on ESRA/EDRA website. - 5.
-The applicant is an ESRA member who holds valid membership at the time of registration - 6.
+The applicant is an ESRA member who holds valid membership at the time of registration. - 6.
 The applicant must have a good command of English.
-EDRA Part 2 exam (section A and B) is only examined in English language.
+The Part 2 exam (section A and B) is only examined in English language.
 No test or diploma is required, but if the candidate cannot express himself / herself or cannot understand the examiner, exam failure is likely.
-In their own interest, candidates with a poor command of English should improve their language skills prior to registering for EDRA Part 2. - 7.
-The candidate can only retake the EDRA Part 2 exam up to 3 times.
+In their own interest, candidates with a poor command of English should improve their language skills prior to registering for the Part 2 examination. - 7.
+The candidate can only retake the Part 2 exam up to 3 times.
 That include both sections separately.
-It means, up to 3 retakes for section A and up to 3 retakes for section B. Candidate is allowed to retake only the section he/she failed. - 8.
-If the candidate fails his/her 3rd attempt from either section A or B, the whole process of EDRA exam must be repeated.
-In that case candidate must pass the EDRA part 1 again, collect new set of workshops and then apply for EDRA Part 2 exam (either section).
-Written confirmation of required blocks will be assessed on individual basis by EDRA Board and recommendation for supplying more evidence might be required. - Candidate must provide the written confirmation by the Head of the Department / Programme director, prior to applying for either section (A or B) of the EDRA part 2 exam, that the candidate has performed at least: i.
-150 neuraxial blocks, including spinal, epidural, and combined spinal / epidural. - ii.
+It means, up to 3 retakes for section A and up to 3 retakes for section B. The candidate is allowed to retake only the section he/she failed. - 8.
+If the candidate fails his/her 3rd attempt from either section A or B, the whole process of the ESRA European Diploma of Regional Anaesthesia exam must be repeated.
+In that case candidate must pass Part 1 again, collect new set of workshops and then apply for the Part 2 exam (either section).
+Written confirmation of required blocks will be assessed on individual basis by the Diploma Board and recommendation for supplying more evidence might be required. - 9.
+Candidate must provide the written confirmation by the Head of thei Department / Programme director, prior to applying for either section (A or B) of the Part 2 exam, that the candidate has performed at least:

+i.
+150 neuraxial blocks, including spinal, epidural, and combined spinal / epidural. ii.
 150 peripheral nerve blocks, including iii.
 Various other nerve blocks, including paravertebral, intercostal, abdominal wall blocks, PECS, penile, caudal, and IVRA (Bier's block).